-8. Write short note:
+8. Write short note 4×5 Marks

-$4 \times 5$ Marks

-- (a) Tax on income from transfer of carbon credits - (b) Anonymous Donation - (c) Business Trust and its taxability - (d) Forfeiture of exemption provided u/s 11
+- (a) Tax on income from patent u/s 115BBF

+- (b) TDS on income of units of Investment Fund [Sec.
+194LBB]

+- (c) Business Trust and its taxability

+- (d) Meaning of Securitisation Trust

-(a) Tax on income from transfer of carbon credits [Sec.
-115BBG]
+(a) Tax on income from patent u/s 115BBF

-Where the total income of an assessee includes any income by way of transfer of carbon credits, tax @ 10% shall be payable on the income by way of transfer of carbon credits
+Where the total income of an eligible assessee includes any income by way of royalty in respect of a patent developed and registered in India, tax @ 10% shall be payable on such royalty income.